International Automotive Design

 IAD designed and developed many concept cars as showcases including the IAD Alien, IAD Hunter, IAD Interstate, IAD Arrival, IAD Royale, IAD Mini MPV, IAD Venus and the IAD Magia.

 They specialized in car prototyping and engineering design.
-Mayflower Corp. purchased IAD after it went into receivership in the early 1990s with the Engineering, Design groups and facilities were sold to Daewoo Motors 1993.
+Mayflower Corp. purchased IAD after it went into receivership in the early 1990s with the Engineering, Design groups and facilities sold to Daewoo Motors in 1993.

 The Mazda MX5 (Miata) was one of the projects IAD was involved in, developing exterior and interior style for the vehicle in the UK/ US (California), as well as building prototypes locally prior to volume production in 1989.
 Mazda came to IAD to replicate the "true" British sports car invoking the MG's success of handling, and even directed the chassis team to copy the exhaust note of early MGBs.

+One of the final projects undertaken by IAD in 1991 was the design and building of a limited production of replicas of the Pegaso Z-103 Spider.
+Only 11 of 60 units were completed and the project was cancelled by the Iveco, the new owners of the Pegaso Truck company.
+Another project that IAD was involved close to its demise was design development of the RAF M1 'Roksana' prototype minivan in 1991, which, however, did not go into mass production.